 - Use beneficial insects such as Nesidiocoris tenuis (Nesibug) and Macrolophus caliginosus (Mirical) which are considered effective against eggs and young larvae.

-- Spraying fermented rhubarb tea preventively would yield good results.
+- Spraying fermented rhubarb tea preventively also yields good results.